DerekR0123/Midi-Keyboard/README.md

 <h4>What and How?</h4><br>

 So what exactly is a Midi-Keyboard?
 Well a Midi-Keyboard is a keyboard that you can hook up to your computer and use it with different music creation software to produce all sorts of cool results!
 I created a program that can map notes from a piano to objects (Later keys) and have the ability to manipulate them into some cool results.
 I started off by creating objects that represent notes and then using a lot of the lessons learned in class; turned these note objects into a larger song object.
-Once all of this was done, I added in a system-menu that allows you to play notes, parts of a song, and a whole song or display the notes for the parts or for the entire song; as well as a help function to guide the user through my menu commands using a seperate text menu built in the help function.
+Once all of this was done, I added in a system-menu that allows you to play or display: notes, parts of a song, and a whole song (FurElise).
+The last part to my program is a system-menu with a password based input can run any of my programs abilities and functions.
+I also created a text based help menu function that can explain what commands work in my system menu for user conveinance (help).<br>
 <br><br>

 <!--- Google Image - Derek --->